How cool would it be if you can monitor your bike’s tire pressure in real time?

 - Use : Road, Mountain, Gravel, Cyclocross bikes

 - Battery Life : 300 Hours

 Installing the Quarq TyreWiz is very straightforward.

 You’ll find the valve core remover included in the box.
-Just use it to remove the existing valve core and replace it with longer valve core that comes with the Quarq TyreWiz.
+Just use it to remove the existing valve core and replace it with a more extended valve core with the Quarq TyreWiz.